abhinavfury13/Homework5/README.md

 <h3> Transformer Functions(Optimizers) </h3>
 They are all defined as function literals with the syntax LogicGates => LogicGates|Boolean but vary according to the gate that they optimize <br>

+There are 4 transformer functions: simplifyAND, simplifyOR, simplifyNAND, simplifyNOR <br>

 I shall show simplifyAND here as an example: <br>
   private val simplifyAND: LogicGates => LogicGates | Boolean = <br>
     (expression: LogicGates) => expression match <br>